MegaGrindStone/mcp-web-ui/README.md

 - **Anthropic**:
   - `apiKey`: Anthropic API key (can use ANTHROPIC_API_KEY env variable)
   - `maxTokens`: Maximum token limit
+  - Note: Stop sequences containing only whitespace are ignored, and whitespace is trimmed from valid sequences as Anthropic doesn't support whitespace in stop sequences

 - **OpenAI**:
   - `apiKey`: OpenAI API key (can use OPENAI_API_KEY env variable)